datdudu/datdudu/README.md

 ###Hello 👋!
-My name is Carlos Eduardo Carvalho Cardoso and welcome to my git-hub
+My name is Carlos Eduardo Carvalho Cardoso and welcome to my GitHub

 - ⚡ Fun fact:
 - 🔭 I’m currently working on FitBank, developing for a Financial System, doing the maintence and creation of new features, for exemple